 (2) A person must comply with a direction referred to in subsection (1) despite the provisions of any other written law, and the person does not commit an offence by reason of that compliance.

+(3) It is a defence to a charge of an offence under subsection (1) for the person to prove that the person had a reasonable excuse for failing to comply with the direction.

+[Section 86 amended: No. 11 of 2020 s.
+13.]

 87. Failure to give help

 A person required to give reasonable help under section 75(1)(o) must comply with the requirement.